A stylish revival of the classic Italian sans by DJR and Roger Black.

 One of Forma’s most distinguishing features is its letter spacing, or rather its total lack thereof.
 Following the razor-thin sidebearings of the metal original, Forma is spaced in true late-60s/early-70s fashion, favoring “tight but not touching” letterforms over evenly balanced white shapes.

 The tight-but-not-touching technique is extremely sensitive to size: what looks perfect at 100pt is virtually illegible at 10pt.
-To account for this, Forma also comes in five optical sizes, ranging from Banner (for 72pt and above) to Micro (for 8pt and below).
-Within each size range, the spacing of each variant is tuned to walk that fine line between retro and ridiculous.
+To account for this, Forma has an optical size range of (8–72+) where the letter spacing is tuned to walk that fine line between retro and ridiculous:

 In the smaller optical sizes, I also exaggerated the rounded corners and tapered stems in order to ensure that the typeface retains its distinctive character in text.
-The changes are subtle, but they make a world of difference.
+And at the smallest extreme, Forma DJR UI abandons the tight-but-not-touching approach altogether in order to prioritize clear communication.

 A celebrated foundry, a legendary designer, and a rich history.